-This year Heritage-Crystal Clean has decided to use the "Notice and Access" method of providing your proxy materials via the Internet.
+The Company has elected to use the "Notice and Access" method of providing your proxy materials via the Internet.
 This process provides you with a convenient way to access your proxy materials and vote your shares, while also allowing us to conserve natural resources and reduce the costs of printing and shipping the proxy materials to you.
-On or about March 22, 2018, we will mail to our shareholders a Notice of Internet Availability of Proxy Materials which includes instructions on how to access our proxy statement and our 2017 Annual Report on-line.
+On or about March 19, 2020, we will mail to our shareholders a Notice of Internet Availability of Proxy Materials which includes instructions on how to access our proxy statement and our 2019 Annual Report online.
 The Notice also includes instructions on how to vote via the Internet and how to obtain a paper copy of the proxy materials.